 Did we give up lots of things?
 Um, you bet your bacon we did.
 (No, literally.
 We gave up bacon because it was too expensive.)
 Was it hard?
-Yes, it was DANG hard…
+Yes, it was DANG hard…At first.

 Then an interesting thing happened.
+We:

 That's right.
 Without spending a single dime most of the time, we started having SO.
 MUCH.
 FUN.
 It's amazing how much of our world was suddenly opened to us when we were forced to start taking notice!

-…and we've started getting lazy.
+…but we started getting lazy.

-We played and played and played at all the local parks:
+- We played and played and played at all the local parks.

-We took advantage of a local free arts & crafts day:
+- We took advantage of a local free arts & crafts day.

-We played at the river (and even borrowed the free life jackets provided there) and collected dozens of shells, which we plan to hot-glue to the bird houses the kids painted:
+- We played at the river (and even borrowed the free life jackets provided there) and collected dozens of shells, which we plan to hot-glue to the birdhouses the kids painted.

-We had a pizza and movie party at home instead of giving in to the temptation of paying $10 per ticket to go to a movie theater,
+- We had a pizza and movie party at home instead of giving in to the temptation of paying $10 per ticket to go to a movie theater.

 I'm grateful for my sleepy, tiny, “boring”, rural home town and for the reminder it gives me to stop, slow down, put the wallet away, and enjoy some FUN together.